 Importance of Workforce Planning

 Planning the workforce is crucial as this is a bottleneck of the entire supply chain, and as most platforms' workforce are considered a Gig Economy.
 You can create demand with Marketing strategies, but if the workforce planning is not aligned with the demand it might result in bottlenecks.
-For example, this is one of the reasons why Swiggy has discontinued across Hyderabad, Mumbai, and Bangalore for the same reason.
+For example, this is one of the reasons why Swiggy has been discontinued across Hyderabad, Mumbai, and Bangalore for the same reason.
 Therefore analyzing the amount of workforce needed for multiple scenarios of planning is required beforehand to have solid hiring in place (also given the workforce has a choice with many platforms out there)

 It is not just about Effective Data Management or Data Analytics, the question also arises about how the data is being visualized.
 In case you haven’t read about it, we’ve spoken in detail about how Business Intelligence is Changing the Business Landscape.
 In short, what we mean is with the enormous data that is being collected from multiple sources from multiple geographies for multiple users, having dashboards that can help Executives drill down into multiple parameters from the same place, saves a lot of time and resources.
 It also helps executives make faster decisions.